sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 by Catalina Camacho-Navarro

-Based on code from Alasdair McAndrew at trac.sagemath.org/ticket/8559
+Based on code from Alasdair McAndrew at trac.sagemath.org/ticket/8559.

-A special type of substitution cipher in which the plaintext is broken up into two-letter digraphs with some restrictions.
+A playfair cipher is a special type of substitution cipher in which the plaintext is broken up into two-letter digraphs with some restrictions.
 Those digraphs are encrypted using a Polybius square, (i.e. a 5x5 grid in which each letter of the alphabet is its own entry with the exception of ij which are placed together).
-The positions of the letters in the digraph determine how the digraph is encrypted. -EF
+The positions of the letters in the digraph determine how the digraph is encrypted.

 {{{#!sagecell
 ##PLAYFAIR CIPHER